History of the Emeritus College

 Founding of the Emeritus College at ASU

-A proposal to establish the Emeritus College at Arizona State University was submitted by the steering committee to Provost Milton Glick on July 6, 2004.
-It was approved by the university administration and the college was officially established November 2, 2004.
-A personal account of the founding of the Emeritus College by founding dean Richard Jacob was published in the Spring 2010 issue of Emeritus Voices.
+Based on a suggestion sent in 2003 to President Michael Crow by Richard Jacob, Professor Emeritus of Physics, a steering committee consisting of nine ASU emeriti was established with Jacob as Chair to develop a proposal for the creation of an Emeritus College at Arizona State University.
+The proposal was submitted to Provost Milton Glick on July 6, 2004 and was approved by the university administration.
+The College was officially established November 2, 2004.
+A detailed personal account of the founding of the Emeritus College by Founding Dean Richard Jacob was published in the Spring 2010 issue of Emeritus Voices, the Journal of the Emeritus College.

 Following are the Proposal and Appendices as submitted to the ASU administration.